sachinsu/sachinsu.github.io/work_journal/life.md

 - Passion is inversely proportional to the amount of real information available.
 The real world is often very boring.
 - People’s expectations rise faster than living standards, so a society that becomes exponentially wealthier can see a decline in net happiness and satisfaction.
 There is virtually nothing people can’t get accustomed to, which also helps explain why there is so much desire for innovation and improvement.

-- Principled negotiation techniques
-    - Separate people from the problem
-    - Focus on interests not positions
-    - Generate a variety of possibilities before deciding what to do
-    - Insist that results be based on some objective standard (like market value, expert opinion, custom or law)

 - Three rules of thumb
     - Anchoring rule - Use the first available piece of information as the basis for making an estimate about something that has absolutely nothing to do with that information.
     - Representative heuristics (or Rule of typical things) - choose intuition over logic.
 Belief about typicality.
 It 'generally favors outcomes that make good stories or good hypotheses.
 It is particularly good for learning from the very worst sort of experiences.
-    - Availability heuristics -

 - Leadership
     - Watching video games is like living other people's life.